dimven/SpringNodes/README.md

 Spring Nodes is a custom node package for [Dynamo](http://www.dynamobim.org) .

-Every great mechanism could use a spring from time to time.
-Spring Nodes's goal is to fill a niche and keep things short and simple.
-It's main focus is on improving Dynamo's interaction with Revit and explore any means that can help accelerate BIM work-flows.
+   Its main focus is to improve Dynamo's interaction with Revit.
+The wider goal is to explore any and all means that can help accelerate BIM focused work-flows.
+Many of the nodes use either IronPython or DesignScript and can be a good starting point for learning the specific syntax and finer points of both.

+   The package repository is posted under the MIT license.
+You will find all the [sample files](https://github.com/dimven/SpringNodes/tree/master/Samples) and brief descriptions [here](https://github.com/dimven/SpringNodes/wiki/Node-Documentation), that can further demonstrate how some of the nodes work.

+   Your recommendations and ideas on how to improve this package further are always welcome.
+Please be sure to report any [issues](https://github.com/dimven/SpringNodes/issues) or feedback directly to the repository.

-Some nodes provided in this package have been inspired by existing content, such as the wonderful "SteamNodes", "archi-lab.net", "Clockwork" and "LunchBox" packages.
-The aim is to improve upon the original content in one way or another, by giving it a new twist and open up new functionalists and uses, without affecting its direction in any way.
+   Some of the nodes provided in this package have been sprung by existing content, such as the wonderful SteamNodes, archi-lab.net, Clockwork and LunchBox, because every great mechanism could use a spare spring from time to time.
+The aim is to always either improve upon the original content by enabling additional functionality or opening up new uses.
+By giving it a new twist, we avoid affecting the original content's direction.

-Your recommendations and ideas on how to improve this package are always welcome.
-Please be sure to report any issues.

 CHANGE LOG